SAP-samples/teched2022-DA160/exercises/ex03/README.md

 <br>![](images/00_00_0031.png)

 So, let’s now look at the different asset types:
--Table: Here you basically define a new table from scratch, and you configure each field of the table and you do have the ability then to upload data to this table later on.</p>
+- Table: Here you basically define a new table from scratch, and you configure each field of the table and you do have the ability then to upload data to this table later on.</p>
--Graphical View: In the Graphical View you can leverage Tables and Views to the create new Views using a visual interface.</p>
+- Graphical View: In the Graphical View you can leverage Tables and Views to the create new Views using a visual interface.</p>
--SQL View: In the SQL View you can leverage Tables and Views to the create new Views by using SQL directly.</p>
+- SQL View: In the SQL View you can leverage Tables and Views to the create new Views by using SQL directly.</p>
--Entity Relationship Model: Here you define the relationships between Tables or Views, which then are being leveraged when you create a new View based on the Tables or Views.</p>
+- Entity Relationship Model: Here you define the relationships between Tables or Views, which then are being leveraged when you create a new View based on the Tables or Views.</p>
--Data Flow: Here you can define data transformations and leverage the option to load data from a source system into SAP Data Warehouse Cloud.</p>
+- Data Flow: Here you can define data transformations and leverage the option to load data from a source system into SAP Data Warehouse Cloud.</p>

 In this section we will start creating the tables for our sample models and then upload the raw data to those